rootiest/rootiest-nvim/README.md

 - Remotely spawn a neovim instance over ssh, in a container, or from a git repo
 - Dashboard logo adjusts to the size of the window
 - Codeium-powered AI completion

+## Companion Tools

+[Rootiest Kitty Conf](https://github.com/rootiest/rootiest-kitty) - A kitty configuration that is designed to work with this neovim configuration

+[Rootiest Fish Conf](https://github.com/rootiest/rootiest-fish-conf) - A fish configuration that pairs well with this neovim configuration

+[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/) - A collection of fonts that include many icons and glyphs that are used in this configuration.
+The default font is Monaspace Krypton and kitty uses the Symbols Only Nerd Font.

 ## Credits